 Document leak reveals Uber’s secret activities – media

-Uber has sought to strike secretive deals with governments and attempted to thwart police investigations in several countries, the taxi-hailing giant’s leaked documents show.
+Uber sought to strike secretive deals with governments and attempted to thwart police investigations in several countries, documents leaked from the taxi-hailing giant show.
 Its activities, uncovered by The Guardian, allegedly took place as the company was accused of tax evasion and of robbing drivers of their livelihoods.

 A cache of more than 124,000 emails, text messages, company presentations and other internal documents from 2013 and 2017 was obtained by The Guardian and shared with around 40 media outlets.
 The reports on what was dubbed the ‘Uber Files’ were first published on Sunday.